Shanghai Ghetto: Jews in 1930s Germany

-Jewish men were being picked up and put into concentration camps.
-They were told you have X amount of time to leave—two weeks, a month—if you can find a country that will take you.
-Outside, their wives and friends were struggling to get a passport, a visa, anything to help them get out.
-But embassies were closing their doors all over, and countries, including the United States, were closing their borders. ...
-It started as a rumor in Vienna...
-‘There's a place you can go where you don't need a visa.
-They have free entry.’
-It just spread like fire and whoever could, went for it.

 Shanghai after 1937

 The International Settlement of Shanghai was established by the Treaty of Nanking.
 Police, jurisdiction and passport control were implemented by the foreign autonomous board.
 Under the Unequal Treaties between China and European countries, visas were only required to book tickets departing from Europe.

 Following the Battle of Shanghai in 1937, the city was occupied by the army of Imperial Japan, except for the Shanghai International Settlement, which was not occupied by the Japanese until 1941 in the aftermath of the attack on Pearl Harbor.
 Before 1941, with Japanese permission, the Shanghai International Settlement allowed entry without visa or passport.
 By the time when most German Jews arrived, two other Jewish communities had already settled in the city: the wealthy Baghdadi Jews, including the Kadoorie and Sassoon families, and the Russian Jews.
-The latter fled the Russian Empire because of anti-Semitic pogroms pushed by the tsarist regime and counter-revolutionary armies as well as the class struggle manifested by the Bolsheviks.
+The latter fled the Russian Empire because of antisemitic pogroms pushed by the Tsarist regime and counter-revolutionary armies.
 They formed the Russian community in Harbin, then the Russian community in Shanghai.